enonic/app-superhero-blog/README.md

 You can download WordPress and Superhero and use MAMP to run it and see how it looks and works in WordPress.

+## Work in progress

+This is still being developed and is not ready for production yet.

 ## Building

 Gradle is required to build the project.